SmartableAI/artificial-intelligence/_people/collections/godfathers-of-ai-won-2018-turing-award.md

 ---
-title: "'Godfathers of AI' won 2018 Turing Award"
+name: "'Godfathers of AI' won 2018 Turing Award"
-excerpt: "The 2018 Turing Award, known as the “Nobel Prize of computing,” has been given to a trio of researchers who laid the foundations for the current boom in artificial intelligence."
+bio: "The 2018 Turing Award, known as the “Nobel Prize of computing,” has been given to a trio of researchers who laid the foundations for the current boom in artificial intelligence."
-type: collection
+type: "collection"
-heat: 13142
+heat: 256

 items:
   - yoshua-bengio